Author’s laptop containing draft of novel found in snow

 She revealed on Thursday evening that the laptop had been found in the snow by a “sharp-eyed” young woman.

-The author, whose books have been adapted into the television series Shetland, said the device has been run over so is not much use, though she is glad to know it is safe.
+The author, whose books have been adapted into the television series Shetland, said the device had been run over so is not much use, though she is glad to know it is safe.

 Cleeves posted a picture of the damaged laptop on Twitter, writing: “Here it is!
 Found in the snow not far from where I was staying by sharp-eyed Rachel as she got off the school bus.
 It’s been run over so not much use, but glad to know it’s safe.”